-This is 100 Watt Audio Amplifier Circuit using Transistors.
+This 100 Watt Audio Amplifier Circuit using Transistors make sound loud.

 Circuit Working: